Resources for Current Honors Students

 - Students may not contract 100-level courses.

 - Contracts will not be awarded retroactively.
-Completed Honors Contract Course Applications are due to the Honors Center by the FIRST DAY OF CLASSES for that semester.
+Completed Honors Contract Course Applications are due to the Honors Center by the opening day of classes for the semester.
 Earlier submission is strongly encouraged.
-Once approved, the course will be designated as Honors on the student’s transcript by the Add deadline (5th day of classes).
+Once approved, the course will be designated as Honors on the student's transcript by the Add deadline (5th day of classes).

-- Students may drop the honors designation/contract for the course up until the 4th week of the semester without it appearing on the transcript.
-After that time, the student must drop the entire class to void the contract, and it will appear on the transcript as W.
+- Students may void the contract honors designation/drop the contract for the course (and remain in the regular course) only up until the 4th week of the semester without it appearing on the transcript.
+To do so students must complete an Honors Program Contract Revocation Form, available in the Honors Center.
+After the 4th week, the student must drop the entire class to avoid the contract, and it will appear on the transcript as W. Students failing to complete contracted work will be graded accordingly.

 - Additional credit may only be added to courses originally awarding three or fewer credits.
 One credit = 15 hours class time plus outside work.
 Applications must specify how the extra hours/credit will be earned.